yochaigal/newschoolrevolution/_posts/2021-08-16-little-free-libraries.md

 [![Alt text](/img/little-free-libraries/dice_explanations.jpg "click to embiggen"){:height="50%" width="50%"}](/img/little-free-libraries/dice_explanations.jpg)

 ### You can do it, too!
-Thus far, I've given away about 14 "deluxe" copies of Cairn, along with 5 generously donated high-quality copies of Rogueland, as well as a couple of Maze Rats, Knave and Tunnel Goons I've printed myself.
+Thus far, I've given away about 14 "deluxe" copies of Cairn, along with 5 generously donated high-quality copies of Rogueland.
 I plan on donating about 5 a month going forward, and (if possible) will give some to the local library (assuming they let me).
+I plan on distributing a bunch of adventures (with permission) in the near future as well.

 I highly recommend anyone give this sort of thing a shot, it's quite rewarding and interesting.
 And nothing beats that feeling of sneakily checking to see if someone has picked your game out of all the books!
 I mean, who wouldn't be drawn to a bag of dice, right?